 - Criminal justice reform has never been more popular.
 This puts even more pressure on the state to legalize than ever before.

 After the residents approved legalizing recreational marijuana, New Jersey’s legislature created Bill S21 or the New Jersey Cannabis Regulatory, Enforcement Assistance, and Marketplace Modernization Act (CREAMM).
 The bill can be viewed here.
-Originally, the bill was intended for vote on November 21st 2020 but it was delayed.
+Originally, the bill was intended for a vote on November 21st, 2020, but it was delayed.
 After the bill was debated, including some disagreements over underage use penalties, on Monday, February 22nd, 2021, the state legislature and later Governor Phil Murphy signed the bill into law which regulates the sale of cannabis to anyone over the age of 21.